Bandula Padmakumara: Film career

-Before entering journalism, Padmakumara collaborated to make the film Nim Walalla becoming the assistant director of the film along with a group of Anandians: Ranjith Lal, Dilman Jayaratne, Gamini Wijetunga, Mahinda Algama, Ranjith Kumara and Sunil Madhava Prematilake.
+Before entering journalism, Padmakumara collaborated to make the film Nim Walalla becoming the assistant director of the film along with a group of Anandians: Ranjith Lal, Dilman Jayaratne, Gamini Wijetunga, Mahinda Algama, Ranjith Kumara, Premakeerthi de Alwis, Kularatne Ariyawansa, Keerthi Balasuriya and Ratnasiri Rajapaksa and Sunil Madhava Prematilake.
 The film gained critical reception and screened at several international film festivals.
 In 1960s, he assisted leading filmmakers Lester James Peries and Tissa Abeysekara to produce films.

 Journalism

 Bandula entered the journalism while writing articles for the 'Eththa' newspaper during his school days.
 In the 1970s, Padmakumara was involved in the publishing of women's papers such as Sarasi, Rajina, and Kumari, where he was referred to as the "Mal Paththarakaraya" due to being the founder of youth journals in Sri Lanka.
 Newspapers like Pathipathini, Kumari and Araliya which he started at that time as well as newspapers like Rajina were very successful at that time.
 He is also credited with introducing tabloid journalism to the youth.
 He has been working on it since the early 70s by launching film newspaper magazines such as Sameepa Roopa, Geetha.
 He also contributed to the success of the popular newspaper, Lankadeepa in 1991.
 He was the founder of the free media movement in Sri Lanka.
 In 1990s, he founded the popular newspaper Lakbima.
 He was the editor of the Kumari newspaper published on May 9, 1979.
 He was a close friend of late Vijaya Kumaratunga in last five years of his life before assassination.

 A collection of editorials written by Bandula for the Sarasi Cinema newspaper was published in 1995 with the title 'Cinema Vandanawaka Satahan'.
 In early 2001, he worked as the director editorial of Lake House.
 In 2002, Padmakumara presented his concept of formal re-recording of the national anthem to be undertaken for 2003 Independence celebration as the second Janasetha Project of Silumina.
 The chorus was led by Pandit Dr. W. D. Amaradeva and Visharada Nanda Malini and with music composed by Rohana Weerasinghe.

 In July 2003, he started the popular newspaper program Mul Pituwa under the guidance of Jeewaka Edirisinghe and sponsorship of Thilanga Sumathipala.
 He used to wake up at 2.00 am and browse through all the newspapers to summarize the news and presented them in detail.
 The programs aired on every morning at 6.30 on Swarnavahini.
 During its airing, Mul Pituwa became the highest rated program in the morning hours and laid the foundation for other newspaper programs in Sri Lanka.
 He presented the program for 12 consecutive years until his removal in 2015.
 The program is considered as one of the most prestigious and sustainable programs in the history of Sri Lankan television.
 He successfully aired its 1000th program on 30 March 2006.